cloudbank-project/az-serverless-tutorial/content/workstation/_index.md

 - Subscription: `TODO`
 - Resource group: Choose the pre-existing resource group that contains your UW NetID in the name.
 It will look something like `TODO`.
 - Virtual machine name: Name the machine `[YOUR UW NETID]-workstation`, replacing `[YOUR UW NETID]` with your net ID
 - Region: This setting determines where (geographically) in the world our machine will be placed.
-It doesn't ultimately matter for us, but just to keep things the same across the whole class let's choose `(US) West US 3`
+It doesn't ultimately matter for us, but wherever possible try to create all of your cloud resources in one region.
+This keeps communication between them faster, more reliable, and in some cases cheaper.
 - Size: This setting controls how powerful the virtual machine is.
 The default setting, while good for data science, is likely way too over-powered for what we'll be using it for here.
 We can choose something much cheaper (around $8/month, instead of around $70/month).
 Click `See all sizes`:

 ![](./img/vm-size-1.png)